I still remember my first visit for a weekend in Porto, Portugal, situated in the northern part of the country.

 Of course, several coach services operate routes between Porto and Spain too.

 When to visit Porto

-Porto is a great destination all-year-round.
-The absolute peak tourist season in Portugal tends to run through July to August, and it would be best to avoid these overcrowded months.
+Porto is a great destination all year round.
+The absolute peak tourist season in Portugal tends to run from July to August, and it would be best to avoid these overcrowded months.
 Prices during these high season periods also tend to be more expensive.